-- The District's primary funding source is based upon apportionment received from the State of California.
+The District's primary funding source is based upon apportionment received from the State of California.
 The primary basis of this apportionment is the calculation of Full-Time Equivalent Students (FTES).
-During the fiscal year 2021-2022, Peralta Colleges generated 11,620 FTES (including credit and noncredit FTES), as compared to 13,184 in the fiscal year 2020-21.
-This represents an 12 percent decrease.
-FTES is generated at the District's four colleges: Berkeley City College, College of Alameda, Laney College, and Merritt College. - FTES claimed by the District in 2021-22, 11,620 included utilizing all of summer enrollment/FTES, a decrease in the FTES claimed in 2020-21 of 13,184 which also included prior year summer enrollment.
+During the fiscal year 2022-2023, Peralta Colleges generated 13,274 FTES (including credit and noncredit FTES), as compared to 11,776 in the fiscal year 2021-22.
+This represents a 13 percent increase.
+FTES is generated at the District's four colleges: Berkeley City College, College of Alameda, Laney College, and Merritt College.